 Application Message Functions

 The Application Message API lets you show messages, get user input, and select files in Automation1 Studio, Automation1 MachineApps, or a custom .NET application.
-These AeroScript functions run on the Automation1-iSMC (the Automation1 Intelligent Software-Based Machine Controller).
-But they are handled through a connected Automation1-MDK (the Automation1 Machine & Motion Development Kit) application, such as Automation1 Studio.
-Thus, you must connect Automation1 Studio or another application that registers for this callback to the controller before you use these functions.
+These AeroScript functions run on the Automation1-iSMC.
+But they are handled through a connected Automation1-MDK application, such as Automation1 Studio.
+Before you use these functions, you must connect Automation1 Studio or another application that registers for this callback to the controller.

 Tip: By default, Automation1 Studio and Automation1 MachineApps try to register for Application Message and Application Frequency Response callbacks.
 The first application that registers will get the callbacks.
 The next application that tries to register will get an error.
 You can change the default behavior of Automation1 Studio in Settings.
 You can change the default behavior of a MachineApp in the MachineApps workspace in Automation1 Studio.